krasic/draft-krasic-quic-hpack/draft-krasic-quic-qcram.md

 3. `HB`'s packet is delivered but `HA`'s is dropped.
 HPACK can not decode `HB` until `HA`'s packet is successfully retransmitted.

-## How QCRAM avoids HoL blocking {#overview-hol-avoidance}
+## How QCRAM minimizes HoL blocking {#overview-hol-avoidance}
 Continuing the example, QCRAM's approach is as follows.

-1. `HB[i]` can refer to `HA[j]` if `HA[j]` was delivered in a prior round trip.
+1. `HB[i]` will not introduce HoL blocking if `HA[j]` was delivered in a prior round trip.
+To identify this case, QCRAM assumes that QUIC transport surfaces acknowledgement notifications to the HTTP layer, and that the QCRAM encoder can rely that acknowledged headers have been received by the decoder.

-2. Otherwise, HB might be vulnerable to HoL blocking due to HA:
-    1. `HB[i]` may be represented with one of the Literal Incremental Indexing variants (see {{RFC7541}} Section 6.2), trading lower compression ratio for HoL resiliance.
+2. `HB[i]` may be represented with one of the Literal variants (see {{RFC7541}}
+    Section 6.2), trading lower compression ratio for HoL resiliance.

-    2. `HB[i]` may be represented with an Indexed Representation.
+3. `HB[i]` may be represented with an Indexed Representation.
 This favors compression ratio, but the decoder MUST ensure that HB is not decoded until after HA (see blocking in {{overview-absolute}})).

-To identify the first case, QCRAM assumes that QUIC transport surfaces acknowledgement notifications to the HTTP layer, and that the QCRAM encoder can rely that acknowledged headers have been received by the decoder.

 # HPACK extensions